-Researching for a county council led me to look at other local government websites.
-I was especially interested to see if there was a structure to their visual design, if they used a visual language.
+Researching for a county council involved looking at other local government websites to see if there was a structure to the visual design, if they used a visual language.

 Unlike Gov.uk which is very uniform and accessible, local authority sites vary a lot.

 I guess that might be because of –

 - diverse requirements – organisational, political, and user (from reporting a pothole to calculating mum’s financial contribution to her care)

 - numerous owners/stakeholders/agencies,